Skip to main content

 How much equity do I need?

-Generally the new mortgage (existing balance + arrears + penalty + costs) should stay under 75-80% of value for alt-A, or 65-75% for private.
-Example: a $650k home with a $380k first mortgage has roughly $100-140k of accessible room — more than enough to clear most arrears and consolidate other debt at the same time.
+Generally the new financing (existing balance + arrears + penalty + costs) should stay under about 80% of value at alt-A, or 65–75% on private.basis On a $650k home with a $380k first mortgage, that's roughly $75k–$140k of room — usually enough to clear arrears and consolidate other debt.
+Illustrative and varies by file.

 Will the penalty and interest be included?

 Yes.
-We size the payout to cover the full balance the municipality shows — base arrears plus accumulated penalty and interest — so you come out fully current rather than partially caught up and immediately falling behind again.
-Catching up halfway is the most common mistake; we make sure the account hits zero.
+We size the payout to cover the full balance the municipality shows — base arrears plus accumulated penalty and interest — so you come out fully current rather than partially caught up.
+Catching up halfway is the most common mistake; the goal is a zero balance and a discharged certificate.

 Can I roll in other debts too?